pbv-public/fastify-firestore-service/docs/api.md

 ```

 ### Dynamic Errors
-APIs may need to re-throw an exception returned from another service's API.
+APIs may need to re-throw an exception returned from an external API.
 Dynamic error exceptions can be instantiated with
 `new RequestError(message, data, code)`.

 ### Return Success Response
-Similar to short circuiting to return errors, exceptions can be thrown to
+Similar to short circuiting return errors, exceptions can be thrown to
 return success responses.
 It is useful to avoid a long stack of return
 statements.
 Success responses should throw `new RequestOkay(data)`.
 Data must
 match the `RESPONSE` schema.